-Translated word lists are not intended for direct instruction or isolated study.
-They do not reflect local curricula or instructional decision, and studying an isolated list of terms without context is not an effective way to build academic vocabulary.
+Translated and glossed word lists are not intended for direct instruction or isolated study.
+They do not reflect local curricula or instructional decisions, and studying an isolated list of terms without context is not an effective way to build academic vocabulary.
+Additionally, the glossary definitions are concise and do not reflect the full depth of meaning needed to fully acquire new vocabulary.